hylandtechoutreach/peeke-internship-2024/ProjectIdeas.md

 ### Feasibility
 This would also require work from the authentication side of things.
 May be worth pursuing, but may not have as big of an impact, even if successful.
 A bit lower of stakes, but high ceiling.

+## Other Existing Open Source Projects
+Find some cool open source projects to which the interns could contribute.
+This could be more "real" than one of our home-grown projects, but because of that, the stakes would be higher and the process may be more difficult.

+### Stack
+Potentially any stack.

+### Feasibility
+Finding a good project or set of projects would be the tough part, but fitting into the larger open source ecosystem could be hugely beneficial